Updated: 11 min read

 • Small space heater (emergency): 2-3 hours

-đź’ˇ Pro Tip: Size your backup power for essentials, not everything.
+💡 Pro Tip: Size your backup power for essentials, not everything.
 Trying to run your whole house on battery power is expensive and unnecessary.
 Focus on fridge, lights, communication, and medical devices.
 Everything else can wait.

 Backup power generator and solar battery system for home resilience during winter storms and power outages

-Portable Generators ($400-$1,200): If you go this route (I have one as backup to my solar system), learn from the 2026 storm mistakes:
+Portable Generators ($400-$1,200): If you go this route, learn from common winter-storm mistakes:

 • Never run indoors or in attached garages (carbon monoxide kills silently)